Starknet-Recovery-Service/.github/profile/README.md

 # Special thanks

-[Marcello Bardus](https://github.com/marcellobardus) for building [Fossil](https://github.com/OilerNetwork/fossil) and the help with integrating it to StarkNet Recovery Service.
+[Marcello Bardus](https://github.com/marcellobardus) for building [Fossil](https://github.com/OilerNetwork/fossil) and helping to integrate StarkNet Recovery Service with it.